St. Mary's Church, Chennai

 C.S.I.
-St. Mary's Church is the Anglican church located at Fort St George in Chennai, Tamil Nadu, India.
-It lies East of Suez and also the oldest British building in India.
+St. Mary's Church is the Anglican church located at Fort St George in Chennai, Tamil Nadu, India and is the oldest British building in India.
 The church is popularly known as 'Westminster Abbey of the East'.

 History

 From 1639, when Madras was founded, until 1678, when Streynsham Master was appointed the English East India Company's Agent at Madras, religious services were conducted in the dining-room of the Factory House.
 It was at Master's initiative, and without the sanction of the Directors of the Company, that a subscription was started for the construction of the church.

 The sum collected amounted to 805 pagodas with the Governor and other officers contributing.
 Construction was started on 25 March 1678 – Lady Day, whereby the church acquired its name.
 The church was rendered the only bomb-proof building at the time, in the Fort, on account of a peculiarly designed roof, details of which are provided under Architecture.

 Construction was completed in the course of two years and the church was consecrated on 28 October 1680 by the chaplain Rev. Richard Portman.
 The ceremony was marked by the firing of small arms and cannon by the fort's garrison.

 In 1753 Robert Clive married Margaret Maskelyne at this church.
 They left for England but they returned in 1755 as the East India Company established itself in Bengal.

 On account of its peculiar roof-structure, the church was used as a barrack and granary between December, 1758 and January, 1759 during the Second Carnatic War, when the French besieged Madras and again when Hyder Ali invaded the town in the late 18th century.